-Many antiques lovers use long wave black lights to date objects and test for authenticity.
-Some clues to age or telltale signs of repair aren't easily visible to the naked eye but will fluoresce under ultraviolet light.
+Many antique lovers use long wave black lights to date objects and test for authenticity.
+Some clues to age or telltale signs of repair aren't easily visible to the naked eye but will be thanks to fluorescence under ultraviolet light.
 While it's not the end-all answer in antique authentication and dating, it is a very good place to start.

 01 of 06